Validated Data Collection Tools

 A chart of evidence-based and validated tools that can be used to screen for substance use disorders as well as certain pain-related and mental health outcomes.
 Includes additional resources for pain assessment, patient health, and drug testing guidelines.

 Drug Abuse Treatment Cost Analysis Program (DATCAP)

-DATCAP is an instrument for collecting interview and cost data for evaluation of substance abuse treatment programs Designed to help substance abuse treatment programs collect and analyze cost data relating to a variety of resources, including personnel, supplies and materials, buildings, facilities, and equipment.
+DATCAP is an interview guide and instrument for collecting cost data for evaluation of drug abuse treatment programs.
+Helps programs collect and analyze cost data relating to a variety of resources, including personnel, supplies and materials, buildings, facilities, and equipment.